SandipGitt/React/Notes.md

 7. The algo react uses to differentiate the web browser's tree and React's tree formed through create root is called reconciliation.
 8. Reconciliation is the algo behind what popularly known as the Virtual-DOM.
 9. In UI it is not necessary for every update to be applied immediately.

+##from bg-changer
+onclick = {}  It expects that we would pass a function to it.  we can pass the reference  of the function but if we do that we can't give the parameters (if need more clarity watch bg changer video from timestamp 15:00)